mvcdigital/blisscakeart/src/content/_index.md

   - image: /images/uploads/home-page-scroll-image-4.jpg
   - image: /images/uploads/home-page-scroll-image-5.jpg
 testimonials:
+  - text: "\"Your work and talent just shines through!
+You understood our vision and created a piece that we'll never forget.
+Thank you so much for making the day so special!\" S & C"
   - text: '"Our cake was absolutely beautiful and was everything we wanted, and tasted incredible as always.
 Thank you so much for making our day as special as we hoped!"
 J & S '